DeanTech1980/Website-Verification-System/docs/Ch3-Architecture-and-Governance.md

 ---
-title: Chapter 3 - Architecture, Workflow and Governance
+title: Chapter 3 - Architecture and Governance
-description: This chapter defines the technical architecture.
+description: Defines the technical architecture.
 author: Dean John Weiniger
 layout: default
 ---

-# Chapter 3 - Architecture, Workflow and Governance
+# Chapter 3 - Architecture and Governance

 ## Overview
 This chapter defines the technical architecture, the end‑to‑end verification lifecycle and the governance models needed to operate a Trusted Websites regime at scale.
 It balances practical engineering choices (latency, caching, revocation) with institutional design (central, federated or hybrid authorities) and outlines operational safeguards to protect rights and inclusion.